codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-java-application-to-production.md

 ---
-title: Deploy a Java Application
+title: Deploy a Java Application to Production
 description: A guide on how to launch a Java application from GitHub.
 ---